kalwiggins/keywords-to-images-pixabay/README.md

 - Python 3.x installed on your system.
 - `PIL` (Pillow) library installed for image processing.
 - `requests` library installed for making API requests.
 - A Pixabay API key.
-You can obtain it by [signing up on Pixabay](https://pixabay.com/accounts/register/).
+You can obtain it by [signing up on Pixabay](https://pixabay.com/accounts/register/), logging in, and then find your key at https://pixabay.com/api/docs/#api_search_images

 ## Installation and Setup